nsidc/qgreenland/doc/_plugin/how-to-dev-plugin.md

 Navigate to Plugins -> Plugin Reloader -> Reload Plugin: qgreenland-plugin.
 You should receive a message notifying you that the plugin has been reloaded.

+# Configuring the plugin
 To use the Qgreenland plugin, first navigate to Web -> Qgreenland -> Configure the Server.
 Leave the default options and press OK.

+# Using the plugin to download data
 To dowload data to your project, navigate to Web -> Qgreenland -> Download Data.
 In the Download Data window, select the desired layer then press Next.
 Choose a location to put the downloaded data, then press Download.